 Bachelor's degree Aviation

-- Training as a generalist in the aviation field with a focus on engineering or operation
+- A general education in the aviation sector with a focus on technical engineering or operational engineering

-- A high degree of practical relevance due to close collaboration with industrial partners
+- High relevance to practice thanks to close collaboration with industrial partners

 Workload: 180 ECTS-Credits